Why should I exhibit at AdventureX?

 - Read the image specifications carefully

-We prefer the demo as a Windows executable (sorry Apple).
-If your game is android/iOS only, please make it as easy as possible for us to playtest it.
+We prefer the demo/build as a Windows executable.
+If your game/software is only available on another platform, please make it as easy as possible for us to review it.

 And… good luck!